 Proposals which are late/vague/conditional/incomplete/not confirming to the laid down procedure in any respect shall be rejected.

-Evaluations of proposals / bids shall be only on basis of information provided by the Applicants in the proposals, or any additional information provided by the Applicants against specific requests for clarifications asked by NAFED during evaluation the process.
+Evaluations of proposals / bids shall be only on basis of information provided by the Applicants in the proposals, or any additional information provided by the Applicants against specific requests for clarifications asked by NAFED during evaluation of the process.

 The evaluation committee will check if the Applicant has deposited RFP Document fee and the EMD along with the pre-qualification Proposal and the same are found to be in order.